At the end, you'll find a bodyweight workout with five simple moves to strengthen your butt in less than 20 minutes.

 3. Hip Thrust

 Lie faceup with knees bent and feet hip-width apart.
 Place hands on the ground directly under your shoulders, fingers facing away from your body.
 Squeeze your glutes and lift hips into a table-top position.
 Hold for a count of 5.
 Slowly lower hips to the ground.
-(Focus on keeping your neck long and not scrunching your shoulders, when you lift hips).
+(When you lift hips, focus on keeping your neck long and not scrunching your shoulders.)

 4. Glute Bridge